 What to Expect from Me: You should expect that I try my best to understand your problem, discuss my findings, explain treatment options, respect your wishes, and provide the best available treatment.
 I'll treat you with respect regardless of your gender, race, religion, or sexuality.
 Finally, I'll keep your information confidential and private according to the guidelines of the Royal Australian and New Zealand College of Psychiatrists (RANZCP).
 Please review our code of conduct at RANZCP.

 What I Can Help With: A psychiatrist is a medical doctor who specialises in mental health issues.
 I am interested in the treatment of mental illnesses including depression, anxiety, panic disorder, obsessive-compulsive disorder, post-traumatic stress disorder, bipolar disorder, psychosis, schizophrenia, and personality disorders.
 I see employees with work-related issues (WorkCover) as well as those who are suffering from a road accident (TAC).

 What I Can't Help With: I am a psychiatrist for adults rather than younger people.
 I recommend seeing a child and adolescent psychiatrist if you are under the age of 16 years.
-I do not see clients for legal purposes.
+I also do not see clients for legal purposes.
 I recommend seeing a forensic psychiatrist if you need a court report.
-Finally, I do not prescribe psychostimulants such as Ritalin.
-This medication is used by some psychiatrists for treatment of Attention Deficit Hyperactivity Disorder (ADHD).
 You can find psychiatrists who are interested or specialises in these areas on the RANZCP Website.